renatolinsdigital/dweeb-fight-react/README.md

  # Playing

-This game basically put two characters to fight based on their level and attributes.
-All attributes are open for changing, so that you can see what happens.
+This game basically puts two characters to fight, based on their level and attributes.
+All attributes are open for changing, so you can see what happens.

 Enjoy!